 Alan has won many state awards for writing.
 He is also a six-time Emmy-nominated writer for TV series including The Rosie O’Donnell Show, animated series Pinkalicious, Taz-Mania, Disney’s Raw Toonage and Goof Troop, the Grammy Awards and Tony Awards, and a ton of specials and game shows on Nickelodeon and other networks.
 He’s written for publications including The New York Times and the New York Daily News, and has crafted humor and special material for standup performers, theme park shows, and more.
 Alan was an XM Kids radio host, and he has also created comic books, trading card sets, web videos, TV commercials and hundreds of other special projects for kids and their parents.
-His new musical based on his Silly Dilly songbooks debuted in 2019; watch for it at a theater near you!
+His new musical based on his Silly Dilly songbooks is currently touring; watch for it at a theater near you!

 Alan and his journalist wife Rose are the proud parents of four incredible kids: Simone, Andrew, Nathan, and David.
-The family lives in New Haven County, Connecticut, where they dutifully abide by the three most important words in the English language: Let’s Go Mets!
+The family lives in New Haven County, Connecticut, where they dutifully live by the three most important words in the English language: Let’s Go Mets!